Enzzza/Unity-Game/README.md

-## A game I did long time ago as a task for a job application which didn't went well you be the judge :rofl:
+## A game I did long time ago as a task for a job application which didn't go well.
+You be the judge :rofl:

 <br>
 <br>